Everyone worries and feels anxious at times. But if you suffer from severe anxiety, it can threaten to take over your life.

 The sleepless nights that precede meetings with your boss are exhausting and can interfere with your work.
 Fretting for days about an ambiguous comment from a friend or an unanswered email can take a toll on your relationships.
 And when accompanied by depression, anxiety can stop you in your tracks.

 If you are suffering from depression and anxiety, seek medical help — depression is a disease that needs to be treated.
 Psychotherapy and medications or both can help control anxiety, but a healthy lifestyle is an important element, too, and sometimes that's all you need.

 Here are ways you can help keep anxiety under control:

 Make time for sleep.
 Lack of sleep can worsen symptoms of anxiety and make you feel more stressed out.
-Although sleep needs are individual, research suggests that adults need at least seven to eight hours of rest a night.
+Although sleep needs are individual, research suggests that adults need at least 7 to 8 hours of rest a night.
 When you're battling stress and anxiety, treat yourself to extra sleep when you need it.

 Work out anxiety through exercise.
 Getting regular exercise can help reduce anxiety, release endorphins, and make you feel great, not to mention healthier.
 Try to spend about 150 minutes a week doing exercise that you really enjoy, such as walking, dancing, or playing tennis with a friend.

 Eat well.
 When you're stressed out and anxious, avoid junk food.
 Instead, focus on eating healthy, balanced meals and snacks each day.
 Make sure that you don't skip meals.

 Watch what you drink.
 Cut back on how much alcohol and caffeine you drink.
 Both can affect your mood.
 Excess alcohol and caffeine can heighten anxiety and even contribute to a panic attack.

 Teaching yourself ways to relax can help settle anxiety before it starts to overwhelm you.
 Try simple lifestyle habits to help you stay calm and in control when you feel the effects of stress: